Akebi's Sailor Uniform: Manga

 Akebi's Sailor Uniform is written and illustrated by Hiro.
 The series began serialization in Shueisha's Tonari no Young Jump website on August 2, 2016.
 The first volume was released on April 19, 2017.
-As of March 17, 2023, eleven volumes have been released.
+As of May 19, 2025, fifteen volumes have been released.

+Volumes

 Anime

 An anime television series adaptation by CloverWorks was announced on March 26, 2021.
-Miyuki Kuroki is directing the series, while Rino Yamazaki is writing and overseeing the series' scripts.
-The character designs are provided by Megumi Kouno.
-Kana Utatane is composing the series' music.
+Miyuki Kuroki directed the series, while Rino Yamazaki wrote and oversaw the series' scripts.
+The character designs were provided by Megumi Kouno.
+Kana Utatane composed the series's music.
 It aired from January 9 to March 27, 2022 on Tokyo MX and other networks.
-The 16 main cast members, under the name Rōbai Gakuen Chūtōbu 1-nen 3-kumi (蠟梅学園中等部1年3組), performed the opening theme song "Hajimari no Setsuna" (はじまりのセツナ), while Manatsu Murakami performed the ending theme song "Baton".
+The 16 main cast members, under the name Rōbai Gakuen Chūtōbu 1-nen 3-kumi (蠟梅学園中等部1年3組), performed the opening theme song "Hajimari no Setsuna" (はじまりのセツナ), while Manatsu Murakami (credited as Komichi Akebi) performed the ending theme song "Baton".
+"Kaze ni Makasete" (風にまかせて) by Manatsu Murakami (credited as Komichi Akebi) was used as the ending theme song for episode 4.
 A cover of the Spitz song "Cherry" (チェリー) sung by Mitsuho Kambe (the voice of Oshizu Hebimori) is featured in episode 7.
-Funimation (now Crunchyroll, LLC) licensed the series outside of Asia.
+Funimation streamed the series outside of Asia.
 Muse Communication licensed the series in Southeast Asia.

 On January 27, 2022, Funimation announced the series would receive an English dub, which premiered on January 29.

-Episode list
+Episodes

 Reception

-By March 2023, the series has one million copies in circulation.